-These are any herbs from the Herb table in Chapter 6.
+These are any herbs from the herb chart in chapter 6.
 The herbs that are found can be determined in two ways.
 First, the herbs can be selected to match the climate region where they are found.
 Second, if the GM wishes, the herbs can be selected to match the needs or desires of their last owner.
 If their owner was a Harper, perhaps the herbs might have all been the sort of herbs that would be useful to the Harper sphere.
 If this is the case, some of these herbs might be naturally more valuable than what might be rolled.
-Determine the standard value according to the following table:
+Determine the standard value according to the following chart:

-HERB TABLE

 Quality Doses Different Herbs

 Poor 1d10 1-2

 Normal 2d10 1-5 or an uncommon herb

 Rich 2d10 2d10 and some rare herbs